 |The 4th and 5th chakras resonate to the 4th and 5th tones (commonly known as G and F in the C major scale), which together with the root tone, are common to musical scales in all cultures.
 The first or root tone can also be called the zero tone, because for some mysterious reason, the scale circles back to itself at the octave.
 So we have 5, 4 and 0, which describes the relationship of Venus to Earth.
 In the picture of 8 Earth orbits and 13 Venus orbits, a line is drawn between successive positions of the two planets during this time, forming a five-star petal in four sizes within the circle of Venus' orbit.|

 540 is the work number of the sacred Toccata in F by Bach.
-But today I want to share a few minutes of an electronic piece by Andrew Lahiff called Silver Droplets, a symbol of the Moon and water, or the nurturing Mother.
+But today I want to share a few minutes of an electronic piece by Andrew Lahiff called Silver Droplets, a symbol of the silvery Moon, and water, and of the nurturing Mother.
 It evokes powerfully the beauty of nature's life, ever soft and graceful.
 It's like crystal bowls, only more intense.
-Like Bach's Toccata, it's built on the root tone held throughout (like Om), in this case a minor; which arguably is just as valid as C major as a chakra tone symbol-- in fact, it's all the same notes, but starting with A. The zero tone, the dominant 5th tone of the 5th chakra, and the sub-dominant 4th tone of the 4th chakra, are constantly present, and the other tones are woven in softly.
+Like Bach's Toccata, it's built on the root tone held throughout (like Om).
+In this case the scale is a minor; which arguably is just as valid as C major as a chakra tone symbol-- in fact, it's all the same notes, but starting with A. The zero tone, the dominant 5th tone of the 5th chakra, and the sub-dominant 4th tone of the 4th chakra, are constantly present, and the other tones are woven in softly.

 Home Page for E. Alan (Eric) Meece